Tutorial: From Excel workbook to a report in the Power BI service to Microsoft Teams

 In the Fields pane, select the Sales, Product, and Segment fields.

-Power BI creates a bar chart instantly.
+Power BI creates a clustered column chart.

 Change the type of chart by choosing one of the icons in the Visualizations menu.
 For instance, change it to a Stacked column chart.